 Indoors, most visitors find 1½ to 2 hours is a good amount of time to fully enjoy the bird carvings, art exhibit, and other displays within the Museum building.
-We suggest first-time visitors watch an 5-minute introductory video. [ More: Exhibits ]
+We suggest first-time visitors watch an 5-minute introductory video.
+Admission is free for members! [ More: Exhibits ]

 When is a good time?
 All year round!
-We are open to drop-in visitors from May to October, from 10 a.m. to 4 p.m., with a few exceptions for special events.
+We are open to drop-in visitors from May to October, Wednesday – Sunday from 10 a.m. to 4 p.m., with a few exceptions for special events, and by appointment Monday and Tuesday.
 From November to April we welcome visitors by appointment, by pre-registration for classes, and at programs on- and off-site. [ More: Directions & Hours ]

 If you visit and write in your blog or post photos of your time here, please let us know.
 Tag us @BirdsofVermont on Twitter, Facebook, Instagram and more.
 We love to see how people enjoy the museum and grounds.